postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 ### Team overview

-Team overview provides the following information:
+Team overview reporting provides the following information:

 * __Team created on__ is the date when the team was created
 * __Team size__ is the number of user accounts in the team